Taylor-S-Smith/SmashUpCSharp/src/NOTES.md

 Should decreasing power from ongoing effect be considerd affecting oneself?
 Or just increasing?

-alpha and archive should conflict (but we should change it so they don't) If alpha played first, no card drawn
-If archive played first, drawn

 Keep in mind:
 - Madness interacts strangely with mass enchant